Federico Frattini

-Federico Frattini (born 1980) is an Italian strategy, innovation and technology management scholar.
+Federico Frattini (born 1980) is an Italian strategy, innovation, and technology management scholar.

-He is currently Full Professor of Strategic Innovation at Politecnico di Milano (Italy) and Dean of POLIMI Graduate School of Management.
+He is a full Professor of Strategic Innovation at Polytechnic University of Milan (Italy) and Dean of POLIMI Graduate School of Management.

 Education

-Federico Frattini holds a BSc and an MSc in Management Engineering from LIUC – Università Carlo Cattaneo (Castellanza, Varese, Italy) and a PhD in Management Engineering from Politecnico di Milano.
-He was also Visiting Student at SPRU – Sussex University (UK), under the supervision of Prof. Joseph Tidd.
+Federico Frattini holds a BSc and an MSc in Management Engineering from LIUC – Università Carlo Cattaneo (Castellanza, Varese, Italy) and a PhD in Management Engineering from Polytechnic University of Milan.
+He was also Visiting Student at SPRU – University of Sussex (UK), under the supervision of Prof. Joseph Tidd.

 Research

 Frattini signed more than 200 international publications in the field of innovation and technology management, among which scholarly articles in journals such as Strategic Management Journal, Academy of Management Perspectives, Journal of Product Innovation Management, Entrepreneurship Theory & Practice, California Management Review, Global Strategy Journal, and many others.

 His research has been featured in various practitioners’ journals and magazines such Harvard Business Review, MIT Sloan Management Review, European Business Review, Il Sole 24 Ore.

 In 2013, at the age of 33, he was included among the top 50 researchers worldwide in the area of technology and innovation management by the International Association of Management of Technology (IAMOT).

 Frattini also served as Honorary Researcher at the University of Lancaster Management School and is currently Associate Editor of the CERN IdeaSquare Journal of Experimental Innovation and Member of the Editorial Board of the European Journal of Innovation Management and of the Journal of Product Innovation Management.